rhviana/sdia/README.md

 ## No-Support Policy

-This repository is published for academic transparency and reproducibility under CC BY 4.0.
+This repository is published for academic transparency and reproducibility under the Creative Commons Attribution 4.0 (CC BY 4.0) License.

+It is not a tutorial repository and does not include implementation support, troubleshooting, or configuration assistance.

+The framework is intentionally documented at an architectural level.
+Successful implementation requires careful reading of the DOI documentation and prior experience in API Management and integration architecture.

-No implementation support, consulting, or troubleshooting is provided through this repository.
+No direct support is provided through GitHub issues.

-For commercial inquiries contact me.
+For commercial inquiries or consulting engagement, please contact the author directly.

 ----------------------------------